Shell plc: 20th century

 In 1937, Iraq Petroleum Company (IPC), 23.75 percent owned by Royal Dutch Shell plc, signed an oil concession agreement with the Sultan of Muscat.
 In 1952, IPC offered financial support to raise an armed force that would assist the Sultan in occupying the interior region of Oman, an area that geologists believed to be rich in oil.
-This led to the 1954 outbreak of Jebel Akhdar War in Oman that lasted for more than 5 years.
+This led to the 1954 outbreak of the Jebel Akhdar War in Oman that lasted for more than 5 years.

 Around 1952, Shell was the first company to purchase and use a computer in the Netherlands.
 The computer, a Ferranti Mark 1*, was assembled and used at the Shell laboratory in Amsterdam.
-In 1970 Shell acquired the mining company Billiton, which it subsequently sold in 1994.
+In 1970, Shell acquired the mining company Billiton, which it subsequently sold in 1994.

+In 1989, Shell redesigned a $3-billion natural gas platform in the North Sea, raising its height one to two meters, to accommodate an anticipated sea level rise due to global warming.

 In the 1990s, protesters criticised the company's environmental record, particularly the possible pollution caused by the proposed disposal of the Brent Spar platform into the North Sea.
 Despite support from the UK government, Shell reversed the decision under public pressure but maintained that sinking the platform would have been environmentally better.
 Shell subsequently published an unequivocal commitment to sustainable development, supported by executive speeches reinforcing this commitment.
 Shell was subsequently criticised by the European Commission and five European Union members after deciding to leave part of its decommissioned oil rigs standing in the North Sea.
 Shell argued that removing them would be too costly and risky.
 Germany said that the estimated 11,000 tonnes of raw oil and toxins remaining in the rigs would eventually seep into the sea, and called it a 'ticking timebomb'.

 On 15 January 1999, off the Argentinian town of Magdalena, Buenos Aires, the Shell tanker Estrella pampeana collided with a German cargo ship, emptying its contents into the lake, polluting the environment, drinkable water, plants and animals.
 Over a decade after the spill, a referendum held in Magdalena determined the acceptance of a US$9.5 million compensatory payout from Shell.
 Shell denied responsibility for the spill, but an Argentine court ruled in 2002 that the corporation was responsible.